davidcrowe/gatewaystack-chatgpt-starter/docs/live-demo.md

    - **Authentication:** OAuth (automatic via discovery)
 4. Check the "I understand and want to continue" box
 5. Click **Create**

-> ✅ **No client secret required.**
->
-> This demo uses OAuth discovery + Dynamic Client Registration (DCR), so ChatGPT registers its own OAuth client and completes login without you copy/pasting credentials.
->
-> ChatGPT acts as a public OAuth client using PKCE and Dynamic Client Registration.
->
-> This mirrors how production MCP integrations are expected to work — per-client registration, no shared secrets.

 ![MCP server configuration form with the MCP URL filled in.](../assets/live-demo-2.png)